 Getting in front of a big rig can be extremely dangerous if the traffic stops suddenly in front of you and you have an 80,000-pound vehicle right behind you.

 Generally, at 60 miles an hour, an 18-wheeler can take up to 450 feet after the brakes are applied before the rig can come to a complete stop.
 A loaded truck stops quicker than one that is empty because the load provides extra traction to the tires.

 An accident reconstruction expert usually does actual stopping distance calculations of a tractor-trailer after a semi-truck accident and based upon specific calculations such as the weight of the truck, the condition of the road surface, and other factors such as the response time for the truck driver to hit the brakes.

-The moral of the story here is that drivers should be extremely cautious of pulling in front of a tractor-trailer or allowing a big rig to follow them from the rear.
+The story’s moral here is that drivers should be extremely cautious of pulling in front of a tractor-trailer or allowing a big rig to follow them from the rear.
 A cautious driver will position their vehicle so they are not being followed closely by a semi-truck.

 The good news is that most commercial truck drivers are very professional and safe in their driving.